msiebuhr/ucs/README.md

     ucs

-This will listen for cache-requests on TCP port 8126 and start a small admin web-server on http://localhost:9126 (currently only servers Promehteus metrics on /metrics).
+This will listen for cache-requests on TCP port 8126 and start a small web-server on http://localhost:9126 with setup-instructinos and Promehteus metrics.

 Full usage options are shown with `ucs -h`.
 Note that options can be passed as environment variables, making the following examples equivalent: